02-Structural, Cell and Molecular Biology

-- The deadline for receipt of applications is 31 August each year.
+- The deadline for receipt of applications is until 31 August 2017.

 - Applicants must submit an Acceptance Letter from ICCBS when applying, or by the deadline at the latest.
 Without preliminary acceptance the application will not be considered for selection

 - Reference letters must be on letter-headed paper and SIGNED.
 The subject line must contain ICCBS/PG and the candidate’s surname.
 N.B.
 Only signed reference letters can be accepted.

 - Applications can only be accepted via the online portal using the apply now button at the bottom of this page.